 The umbilical cord connects the unborn baby to the mother in the uterus.
 After birth, the cord is no longer needed.
-It is cut, and then clamped.
+It is cut and then clamped.
 This leaves a small stump.

 In most cases, the umbilical cord stump dries up and falls off the newborn within the first few weeks of life.
 But sometimes an infection can develop.
 This may cause the area around the cord to swell and become inflamed, red, or tender.
 There may be cloudy, discolored, or bad-smelling discharge from the cord.
 There may also be oozing or slight bleeding.

 To treat the umbilical cord infection, the healthcare provider may prescribe medicine and give instructions for cord care at home.
+Or your baby may need to be admitted to the hospital to get antibiotics through an intravenous (IV) line.
+This is because newborns are more prone to infections.

 Wash your hands well before and after caring for the cord.

 Clean the area around the cord as directed.
 You may be told to use a clean, moist cloth, alcohol pads, or a cotton swab dipped in rubbing alcohol.
 Remove all drainage and clean an inch around the base.
-If there is a little drainage is present you may be advised to use antibiotic ointment after each cleaning.
+If there is a little drainage present, you may be advised to use antibiotic ointment after each cleaning.
 Pat the area with a clean cloth and allow it to air-dry.

 Roll your child’s diapers down below the belly button (navel) until the infection has healed.
 This helps prevent contamination from urine and stool.
 If needed, cut a notch in the front of the diapers to make a space for the cord.